jerryc05/jerryc05-Pypi/README.md

 ### Option 1: Install via pip (recommended)

-The official release of `jerryc05` is distributed on [PyPI](https://pypi.python.org/pypi/jerryc05), and can be installed easily via the pip package manager:
+The official releases of `jerryc05` are distributed on [PyPI](https://pypi.python.org/pypi/jerryc05), and can be installed easily via the pip package manager:

 ```bash
 $ pip3 install -U jerryc05